Custom software development

 What Keeps a Custom Build Maintainable

-The long-term value comes from clarity around ownership, system boundaries, and production behavior.
+The long-term value of custom software comes from clarity around ownership, system boundaries, and production behavior, not just the first launch.

-- Automated checks around the most important workflows.
+- Automated checks around revenue, operations, permissions, integrations, and other critical workflows.

 Related Custom Software Writing